-The Authorized Financial Officer is the Financial Officer listed in the Grant Agreement, STD 213 and/or Grantee Contact Information Sheet, Form 227.
-The Authorized Financial Officer cannot be the Project Director or the individual preparing the invoice.
 The Authorized Financial Officer must review each line item expenditure and description.
 Then, approve the invoice by checking the certification box and providing their contact information and the date of approval.

 Once the Expenditure Report has been approved by the Authorized Financial Officer, it should be attached to the Final Impact Report form and submitted with the completed form.